MSc Economics and Econometrics / Overview

 A UK 2:1 honours degree (or overseas equivalent) in economics, finance, mathematics, statistics or a related subject with economics, mathematics, statistics and econometrics studied at a high level.

 Applicants with a 2:1 in a less technical economics degree, with for example economic theory only studied to intermediate level, or a 2:2 in a technical economics degree may be considered for entry onto the MA Economics.

 1. Please visit our Introduction to Quantitative Methods in Economics page where you will find information about the minimum level of knowledge of mathematics and statistics that you should possess from your current or previous training.

 2. On the same website, please look at the details and content of our Pre-Session course on mathematics and statistics which builds on the knowledge resumed in (1) and which is designed to equip you with further technical skills that you will require before starting your programme.
 Attending this course is mandatory and is offered free of charge.
 The course will run during induction week and we recommend that you spend some time between now and September 2015 studying and familiarising yourself with the course material on the website, especially if you might not be able to attend the course.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Do you want to study with Faculty members who have diverse interests in economics and econometrics?
+- You want to study with Faculty members who have diverse interests in economics and econometrics

-- Are you looking for rigorous and balanced training in modern economics and econometrics that will prepare you for a career as a professional economist or further studies at MRes or PhD level?
+- You are looking for rigorous and balanced training in modern economics and econometrics that will prepare you for a career as a professional economist or further studies at MRes or PhD level

-- Do you want teaching that's research led and which will expose you to forefront economic theories and econometric methods?
+- You want teaching that's research led and which will expose you to forefront economic theories and econometric methods

 For entry in the academic year beginning September 2017, the tuition fees are as follows: